 22% use it for transport and to pay rent and bills.
 11% can afford school fees for family members.

-WELLBEING This project saw Tools for Self Reliance and NORSAAC pilot an interrelated assessment on the wellbeing of participants and the influences that contribute to increased confidence and feelings of value at community, household and individual levels, using self reporting questionnaires.
-Participants reported a 33% increase in confidence and a 45% increase in graduates belief in their ability to financially contribute towards their household.
+WELLBEING This project saw Tools for Self Reliance and NORSAAC pilot an interrelated assessment on the wellbeing of participants and the influences that contribute to interrelated assessment on the wellbeing of participants and the influences that contribute to increased confidence and feelings of value at community, household and individual levels, using self reporting questionnaires.
+Participants reported a 33% increase in confidence and a 45% increase in their ability to financially contribute towards their household.
 Graduates highlighted that as a result, they feel more respected as decision makers within their household.
 STORIES OF CHANGE "When you go home, you can now do something for it!"
 Weisu, masonry

 "Now that I have a trade I can see my future whereas before at home I had no living."
 Yakubu, tailoring CHALLENGES Despite strong attainment of trade skills across the programme, it was requested that the training period be extended to 18 months.
-This was specifically relevant to trades such as welding, where graduates explained that due to the technical equipment involved, they would feel more confident with additional time to train with their

-Masters; and tailors, who explained that this would mean they could confidently produce men's clothes to a higher standard.
+This was specifically relevant to trades such as welding, where graduates explained that due to the technical equipment involved, they would feel more confident with additional time to train with their Masters; and tailors, who explained that this would mean they could confidently produce men's clothes to a higher standard.

 "DOING THE TRAINING HAS RESTORED MY HOPE...
 I CAN DO SOMETHING ON MY OWN."
 Alhassan Sualisu, carpenter LEARNING To mitigate against some of the challenges highlighted, NORSAAC recommended embedding refresher training six months after participants graduate and start their businesses, upskilling and creating a space for additional learning and any questions and follow up regarding their newly established enterprises.
 Women face multiple and complex challenges in northern Ghana.
 Gender stereotyping, including in the workplace, is prevalent.
-Synergized with the community outreach across the Sagnerigu Municipal and Mion District that NORSAAC are already incorporating, it was suggested that future programmes could include additional life skills and empowerment interventions as a complimentary activity to the current life skills delivery; ensuring that women are not just economically equipped, but are empowered to harness this.
+It was suggested that future programmes could link in with community outreach activities across the Sagnerigu Municipal and Mion District that NORSAAC are already delivering in order to offer additional life skills and empowerment interventions as a complimentary activity to the current life skills delivery; ensuring that women are not just equipped with skills, but empowered to use them to increase their economic independence.